| |

 Science & Spirituality

-recognized science and spirituality to be the two foremost influences of
+science and spirituality to be the two foremost influences of our time

-our time and understood them not to be the diametrically opposed
+and understood them not to be the diametrically opposed disciplines

-disciplines they are often made out to be.
-Throughout his life he worked
+they are often made out to be.
+Throughout his life he worked to provide

-to provide examples that science and spirituality could be synthesized
+examples that science and spirituality could be synthesized to form a

-to form a new science, a new paradigm that could account for the
+new science, a new paradigm that could account for the origins, purpose

-origins, purpose and realities of our universe.
-As the International
+and realities of our universe.
+As the International Director of the Bhaktivedanta

 The

-addressing questions of ultimate concern and reducing negative
+of ultimate concern and reducing negative influences of ignorance,

 “Modern